 - One clear photocopy of your passport (biographical information and expiration page);

 - One clear photocopy of the front and the back of your I-94 card; and

 You are responsible for mailing your completed application to the appropriate USICS Lockbox or Service Center that processes applications for your eligibility category or place of residence.
-Please note filing locations are subject to change; please confirm mailing address by checking the USCIS Website and pages 8-10 of the I-765 Instructions.
+Please note filing locations are subject to change; please confirm mailing address by checking the USCIS Website and the I-765 Instructions.

 If approved, the employment start date on the new EAD card will be the day immediately following the expiration of the initial OPT employment authorization period.

 - Submit a copy of your new EAD card to OIE@esf.edu with the subject line, “STEM EAD card copy”